-Miller/Howard Investments, Inc. recognizes, as a matter of policy and as a fiduciary to our clients, that proxy voting is a valuable right of shareholders.
-Proxy voting is one of the best ways for an investor to communicate to a company his or her opinions on management's policies.
-Miller/Howard supports voting proxies consistent with our financial, social, and environmental objectives.
-For more information regarding these objectives, please refer to our ESG Investment Policy.
+Miller/Howard Investments, Inc. ("Miller/Howard") recognizes, as a fiduciary to our clients and as a matter of policy, that proxy voting is a valuable right of shareholders.
+Proxy voting is a direct way for an investor to communicate to a company his or her opinions on management's policies - typically during the company's Annual General Meeting (AGM).
+Miller/Howard supports voting proxies consistent with our financial and governance goals, and commitments to our clients.
+For more information regarding these objectives or about Miller/Howard's Sustainable Income Opportunities", please refer to our ESG Investment and Engagement Policy on our website.

-Each proxy season, in addition to the "standard" issues placed on the ballot by management, there may be a number of other important issues put forward by shareholders in the form of shareholder resolutions.
-We support resolutions that maintain or increase shareholder value and generally support resolutions that ask for reports on specific policies and practices with respect to the environment, human rights, labor standards, diversity, nondiscrimination, executive compensation, political spending or lobbying activities.
+During each AGM, in addition to the routine items placed on the ballot by management, there may be other important items put forward by shareholders in the form of shareholder resolutions.
+We support resolutions - whether raised by management or shareholders - that we believe will maintain or increase shareholder value, and generally support resolutions that ask for reports on specific policies and practices with respect to the environment, human rights, labor standards, diversity, nondiscrimination, executive compensation, political spending or lobbying activities.
 The primary goal of the shareholder resolution process is to bring concerns to the attention of company management and other shareholders, which will hopefully result in dialogue and the redress of concerns.
 We support the right of both shareholders and stakeholders to pursue such discussions.